torchbox-forks/wagtail-readinglevel/README.md

 # wagtail-readinglevel
 A lightweight Wagtail plugin to determine the reading level of of text input into a rich text field.

+## Usage
+Once installed add readinglevel to your list of installed apps.
+You will then see the reading level calculation displayed in the help text of all rich text fields in your Wagtail admin area.

 ## Early development
 This repository has just been created, so expect things to change a lot and change fast.
 The end goal is to make it easy for content writers to determine the reading level of any copy they input into a rich text field in Wagtail.
 This helps with meeting the WCAG 2.0 readability standards.